 - [b]TO MAKE THE TERIYAKI SAUCE[/b]

-- Combine 1 cup water, cane sugar, tamari, runny honey, garlic and ginger in a pan over medium heat.
+- Combine 1 cup water, cane sugar, tamari, date syrup, garlic and ginger in a pan over medium heat.

 - In a small bowl, combine the cornstarch with ¼ cup water and whisk until dissolved.
 Add the cornstarch mixture to the saucepan and thoroughly combine.